Sarah Thompson (Home and Away): Characterisation

 A writer from Home and Away: The Official Magazine said that Sarah is a "real good goody and very intelligent too".
 They added that when Sarah arrives to study at Summer Bay High but her father Matthew (Jeff Truman) does not want her to stay.
 Sarah ultimately ends up staying and living with Ailsa Stewart (Judy Nunn).

-Sarah suffers from asthma and in one scene she suffers a serious asthma attack.
+Sarah has asthma and in one scene she suffers a serious asthma attack.
 Vasquez told Look-in's writer that it was her favourite scene from Sarah's entire duration.
 It was a "great" opportunity for her as an actress because she highlighted that having an asthma attack "can be really frightening".

 In 1994, Lisa Anthony from BIG! reported that Angel Brooks (Melissa George) would give Sarah a make-over transforming her from "square to sex goddess".
 Sarah's new attire included little shorts, Vasquez told Anthony that her character's style was still "daggy" because she is a "country girl" and "just so conservative compared to Angel".